The Complete Guide to Chandan Vandan Trek

 To go to Chandan fort, you need to proceed back towards the col. It takes around 10 – 15 minutes to reach the col. From the col. you can see the rock patches of Chandan fort.

 To enter the Chandan fort you need to traverse the small dirt trail towards the other end of the fort (towards Ibrahimpur village).
 It takes around 25 – 30 minutes to reach the other side.
-Once you reach the end, start ascending the ridge till you come across series of step.
-After a couple of steps, you come across structure that was once a part of the entrance gate.
+Once you reach the end, start ascending the ridge till you come across a series of steps.
+After a couple of steps, you come across a structure that was once a part of the entrance gate.
 You can see a small tomb in front of this gate.

 Continue ahead and you will come across two stone structures.
 Small boulders stacked one above the other arranged eccentrically.
 Pass through the stone structures and you come across Hz.
 Gous Paak R.A. dargah.
 As you move further, you come across a big well that has water throughout the year.
 At the other end of the fort, you can see the ruins of the ammunition storehouse.
 It takes around 45 minutes to an hour to reach the top of Chandan fort from Vandan fort.
-At the end of the fort, you get enthralling view of Vandan fort.
+At the end of the fort, you get an enthralling view of Vandan fort.

 Once you have explored the entire area, return to the steps.
 From here, you can see a mud trail going down to Ibrahimpur village.
-You get bird’s eye view of Banawadi dam and the hill covered with windmills.
+You get a bird’s eye view of the Banawadi dam and the hill covered with windmills.
 It takes around 20 – 25 minutes to reach the village from here.

-You can either stay at the base of the temple in Bavdhan or a hotel in Wai before and after the trek.
+You can either stay at the base of the temple in Bavdhan or at a hotel in Wai before and after the trek.

 Since it is just a one day trek, you will only need the following things.

 - One litre bottle

 - A jacket or poncho in case of rain